epandurski/swaptacular.github.io/_posts/2024-07-04-automated-currency-exchanges.md

 generalizations:

 1. "Trading circles" are found automatically, using a relatively simple algorithm.
-The number of participants in each trading circle can be huge (must be at least two).
+The number of participants in a trading circle can be very big, but can also be as small as 2.

 3. We can clear debts incurred not in one, but in many different currencies.